epfl-ada/ada-2023-project-dataexplorers/README.md

 * To study the effects of inclusivity on a movie’s success, we needed actors' information so we scraped the [Wikidata](https://query.wikidata.org/sparql) website.
-The dataset generated includes information about actors’ ethnicity.
+The dataset generated includes information about the actors’ ethnicity.
 * Movie ratings are an important part of our project, yet we have no information about it in the given datasets.
   Therefore, a bot that looks for each movie on [IMDb](https://www.imdb.com) and extracts relevant information (e.g. ratings, number of ratings,